nexodus-io/nexodus/docs/user-guide/scenarios/containers-on-nodes.md

 Imagine a user wants to not only communicate between the node address each member of the mesh but also want to advertise some additional IP prefixes for additional services running on a node.
 This can be accomplished with the `--child-prefix` flag of `router` subcommand.
-Prefixes have to be unique within a zone but can overlap on separate zones.
+Prefixes have to be unique within an organization but can overlap between separate organizations.

 The following example allows a user to connect Docker container directly to one another without exposing a port on the node.
 These nodes could be in different data centers or CSPs.
 This example uses the `router --child-prefix` option to advertise the private container networks to the mesh and enable connectivity.

-For simplicity, we are just using the default, built-in zone `default`.

 **Node1 setup:**

-Join node1 to the `default` zone network
+Join node1 to the user's default assigned organization

 ```shell
 sudo nexd router --child-prefix=172.24.0.0/24 <SERVICE_URL>